War (Bob Marley song): The song

 The original version of "War" was recorded at Harry J's studio in Kingston, Jamaica, by engineer Sylvan Morris.
 It includes Aston "Family Man" Barrett on Fender Jazz bass, his brother Carlton 'Carly' Barrett on drums, Earl "Chinna" Smith on guitar, Alvin "Seeco" Patterson on percussion and Tyrone Downie on keyboards.
-Marcia Griffiths, Judy Mowatt and Rita Marley sing harmony vocals as the I Three.
+Marcia Griffiths, Judy Mowatt and Rita Marley sing harmony vocals as the I-Threes.
 It was produced by Bob Marley & The Wailers and mixed at Miami's Criteria studio by Aston "Family Man" Barrett and Chris Blackwell with engineer Alex Sadkin.

 With such potent and meaningful lyrics, the song soon became one of Bob Marley's greatest classics, carrying the Rastafari message to the world in Haile Selassie I's own words.
 As from 1977, when Bob Marley & The Wailers embarked for their first major world tour in June, "War" was sung at most concerts until Marley's last show on September 23, 1980 in Pittsburgh, Pennsylvania.
 Two live recordings of the song have since been released officially by Tuff Gong/Island Records.
 The first one was issued on the 1978 Babylon by Bus album recorded live at the Pavillon de Paris in Paris, France, on June 26, 1978.
 The second was recorded at the Rainbow Theatre in London, England, on June 4, 1977, and was issued on the 2001 Deluxe Edition of the Exodus album.
 Predating these two is another version, recorded on May 26, 1976 and released in 2003 on Live at the Roxy.